Princess Elisabeth Antarctica: History

 The station, designed, built and operated by the International Polar Foundation, is the first polar base that combines eco-friendly construction materials, clean and efficient energy use, optimization of the station's energy consumption and clever waste-management techniques.

 Testing phase in Brussels and building construction in Antarctica was coordinated by Belgian main contractor BESIX.

 The station is built against a ridge (The Utsteinen ridge) that is exposed to gales of up to 300 km/h.
 The station can withstand such strong winds through its aerodynamic shape and its foundation anchoring of several metres deep into the permafrost.
-Philippe Samyn, a Belgian architect, was involved in designing the shell and underlying structure.
+Project manager and designer Johan Berte and architect Ann Lommaert, were involved in designing the shell and underlying structure.
 The upper deck of the building is the actual station and looks over the ridge edge.
 The lower deck contains a garage for snowcat vehicles and other utilities.

 The Princess Elisabeth base is the only zero-emission base on the Antarctic, and runs on solar and wind energy through the use of a micro smart grid, which has lead-acid batteries as well as backup generators.
 The station is connected to nine wind turbines that stretch out along the Utsteinen ridge.
 As of February 2023, the station also houses the only electric exploration vehicle in the Antarctic, the Venturi Antarctica, which has been in-service since December 2021.
 The station houses up to 16 scientists at a time.

 The station is named after Princess Elisabeth, Duchess of Brabant, the eldest daughter of King Philippe of Belgium.

 11 of 30 of the base's personnel contracted COVID-19 in December 2021 despite having been vaccinated.
 The first case was a person who had arrived on 7 December and tested positive on 14 December.
 The cases were mild, and as of 1 January 2022 none were expected to be evacuated on a flight scheduled for 12 January 2022.